Problem-Solving

 2. Within a topic

-Why this is a good activity structure
+Why this is a good problem-solving structure

-SSDD Problems are one of the best ways to tap into the power of interleaving.
+SSDD Problems are also one of the best ways to tap into the power of interleaving.
 Interleaved practice involves mixing up the concepts involved instead of having students practice the same skills over and over.

 Research suggests that simply mixing up topics in a practice sequence improves retention.